TPclan/EduMemory/Game-dev-notes.md

 ## To do - Functionality

-- add individual pictures in exchange for the colours
+- add individual pictures in exchange for the colours.
+Tom
 - change high score to integer
 - when game is finished, no popup window.
 Insert high score and add text in page, like "you win".
 Possibly learn how to make a lightbox/modular window.
 - remove "start over" button (see functionality behind it and either delete or use for something else)